staleread/tempo/docs/concepts.md

 ## Divide and conquer ⚔

-Serianilla allows you to split the presentation logic into consistent components.
+Tempo allows you to split the presentation logic into consistent components.
 This gives you the confidence that if something brakes down it's more likely you to find that place.
 The component could be just a piece of UI like a button or dropdown but some may be _smart_ holding the state and managing the